Multifamily Real Estate Accounting: A Complete Guide

 Cash basis accounting is straightforward: you record income when cash is received and expenses when they are paid.
 If May’s rent arrives in June, you log it in June.
 This simplicity makes it a common choice for new investors.
 Accrual basis accounting, however, records income when it’s earned and expenses when they’re incurred, regardless of cash movement.
 May’s rent is recorded in May, even if paid later.
 This gives a more accurate picture of financial health, and our accounting and CPA services can help you decide which is right for you.

-When Lenders Require the Accrual Method
+Why Lenders May Require the Accrual Method

 As your portfolio grows, the simplicity of cash basis accounting can become a limitation.
 Most lenders will require your financial statements to be prepared using the accrual method when you seek financing.
 They want to see the full financial story, including money you’re owed (accounts receivable) and bills you need to pay (accounts payable).
 This gives them a truer sense of your property’s stability.
 Adopting the accrual method early is a strategic move for growth, and managing these key financial relationships is a core part of our CFO services.